Utah Jazz: 1979–1984: Moving to Utah, and the Frank Layden era

 Deciding the Jazz were no longer viable in New Orleans, Battistone decided to move elsewhere.
 After scouting several new homes, he decided on Salt Lake City, even though it was a smaller market.
 Salt Lake City had previously been home to the Utah Stars of the American Basketball Association (ABA) from 1970 to 1976.
 The Stars had been extremely popular in the city and had even won an ABA title in their first season after moving from Los Angeles.
 However, their financial situation deteriorated in their last two seasons, and they were shut down by the league 16 games into the 1975–76 season in December 1975 after missing payroll.
 The franchise kept the name despite the lack of a jazz music scene in Utah, as there was not enough time before the start of the 1979–80 season to receive league approval for a name change.
 The NBA would return to New Orleans in 2002 when the Charlotte Hornets relocated to become the New Orleans Hornets (now New Orleans Pelicans).

 The Jazz's attendance declined slightly after the team's move from New Orleans to Utah, partly because of a late approval for the move (June 1979) and also poor marketing in the Salt Lake City area.

 Tom Nissalke departed as coach after the Jazz started the 1981–82 season 8–12, and general manager Frank Layden replaced him.

-In 1983, team was losing money, and management was crafting stunts, such as playing games at the Thomas & Mack Center in Las Vegas, to help the team become more profitable.
+In 1983, the team was losing money, and management was crafting stunts, such as playing games at the Thomas & Mack Center in Las Vegas, to help the team become more profitable.
 The team was rumored to be moving as a result of Battistone's cash shortage as well as the fact they were playing in the league's smallest market.
 However, fortunes on the court improved, with a healthy Adrian Dantley, Jeff Wilkins, and rookie Thurl Bailey at the forward positions, Mark Eaton and Rich Kelley jointly manning the post, Rickey Green and Darrell Griffith at the guards, and John Drew adding 17 points per game off the bench.
 They went 45–37 and won the Midwest Division, the first winning season and division championship in team history.